wp-plugins/osd-exclude-from-search-results/readme.txt

 == Screenshots ==

-1. Edit Post Screen with Checkbox
+1. Edit Post Screen with Checkboxes
 1. Post List Screen with sortable column and new bulk action

 == Changelog ==